koyeb/example-node-schedule/README.md

 ### Requirements

 You need a Koyeb account to successfully deploy and run this application.
-If you don't already have an account, you can sign-up for free [here](https://app.koyeb.com/auth/signup).
+If you don't already have an account, you can [sign-up for free](https://app.koyeb.com/auth/signup).

 You also need a [Mailgun account](https://www.mailgun.com/) to send the email with the aggregated links.
 From your Mailgun account, you need to configure an [authorized recipient email address](https://help.mailgun.com/hc/en-us/articles/217531258-Authorized-Recipients) and then retrieve the following details associated with your account: